Province of Piacenza

-The province of Piacenza (Italian: provincia di Piacenza) is a province in the Emilia-Romagna region of Italy.
-It has a population of 287,542.
+The province of Piacenza (Italian: provincia di Piacenza) is a province in the region of Emilia-Romagna in Italy.
+It has a population of 287,745 in an area of 2585.86 km2 across its 46 municipalities.

 It borders Lombardy (the provinces of Lodi, Cremona, and Pavia) to the north, Lombardy (the province of Pavia) and Piedmont (the province of Alessandria) to the west, the province of Parma to the east, and Liguria (the metropolitan city of Genoa) to the south.